-Overall there has been an increase in AGL's market risk exposure during 2020.
-Exposures on the European business increased mainly due to new business written and less favourable market conditions at year-end 2020 compared to 2019.
-This was partly offset by the continued run-off of the closed Asian VA reinsurance business.
+Overall there has been an increase in AGL's market risk exposure during 2021.
+Exposures increased mainly due to new business written.
+This was partially offset by the continued run-off of the closed Asian variable annuity reinsurance business.

 The key risk mitigations employed in relation to guarantee related market risk exposures are a daily dynamic hedging programme and a target volatility mechanism within the policyholder funds.